comptechml/SentEvalRu/README.md

+Read this in other languages: [English](README.md), [Русский](README.ru.md)

 # What is it and why is it?

 SentEvalRu is a library for evaluating the quality of sentence embeddings for russian texts.
 We assess their generalization power by using them as features on a broad and diverse set of *tasks*.

-Our goal is to evaluate the algorithms, intended mostly for the English language, for Russian — prepare datasets and training models.
+Our goal is to evaluate the algorithms, intended mostly for the English language, to Russian — prepare datasets and training models.
 As part of the project, we were limited in time, so it was decided to use the library [SentEval](https://arxiv.org/abs/1803.05449) as a benchmark.

 ## Development